Platform tailored co-design of gate-based quantum simulation: Feedforward Control

 Formally, let the total unitary describing the actual computation be $\hat{U}=\prod_{m=1}^{M}\hat{U}_{m}\left(\phi^{(m)}\right)$, where $\hat{U}_{m}\left(\phi^{(m)}\right)=\exp\left(-i\phi^{(m)}\hat{A}_{m}\right)$.
 The desired computation is $\hat{U}_{p}=\prod_{m=1}^{M}\hat{U}_{m}\left(\phi_{p}^{(m)}\right)$.
 As the output angles are probabilistic, a particular manifestation of the output computation $\hat{U}$ depends on the joint probability distribution $p_{\vec{\phi}}\left(\vec{\phi};\vec{\phi}_\textrm{in},\vec{\lambda}\right)$, where $\vec{\phi}_\textrm{in}$ and $\vec{\phi}$ are the $m$ different input and output angles respectively.
 The goal of feedforward control is to pick the optimal input angles, $\vec{\phi}_\textrm{in}^{*}$, such that the computation $\hat{U}$ is close to $\hat{U}_{p}$ on average.
 In general, $\vec{\phi}_\textrm{in}^{*}$ will depend on both the set of desired output angles, $\vec{\phi}_{p}$, and the latent noise variables, $\vec{\lambda}$.

 Optimizing over the entire computation, however, can be challenging as it requires knowledge of the full joint distribution, $p_{\vec{\phi}}$, which is generally non-trivial to compute, even for the model presented in Sec.~\ref{sec:NoiseModel}.
 Additionally, even if possible, such an optimization may not generalize well to other computations represented by different gate sequences.
 We therefore focus on optimizing each individual unitary gate independently of the others, which amounts to neglecting correlations between unitary gate errors and assuming that they are independent and identically distributed according to the marginal distribution, $p_{\phi}$.
 Mathematically, this amounts to the factorization of the joint distribution: $p_{\vec{\phi}}=\prod_{m=1}^{M}p_{\phi^{(m)}}$.
 Temporal correlations in the physical noise underlying the system lead to correlations in the angles $\vec{\phi}$ that are not captured by such a factorization.
 Feedforward optimization of individual gates can therefore only partially mitigate the error in the overall computation.
-However, such an optimization is immediately applicable to all computations, $\hat{U}$, as it done at the level of individual gates.
+Ignoring the non-Markovian effects discussed in Sec.~\ref{sec:optimalGateDepth} implies that the feedforward control is best applied at sufficiently shallow gate depths; when circuit discretization becomes comparable to temporal correlations of noise, the feedforward correction will be inaccurate.
+The advantage of ignoring error correlations, however, is that the correction can be easily applied to any computation, $\hat{U}$, as it done at the level of individual gates.

 The error due to applying a gate $\hat{U}\left(\phi\right)$ when we desire to apply $\hat{U}\left(\phi_{p}\right)$ can be quantified by the gate fidelity

 which describes the expected fidelity of an $n$-qubit gate for a random state drawn uniformly from the $n$-qubit state space~\cite{Nielsen2002}.
 For example, let us consider a unitary gate corresponding to $\hat{A}=\hat{S}_{i}^{\alpha}\hat{S}_{j}^{\alpha}$ describing an interaction between two qubits $i$ and $j$.
 The fidelity then takes the simple form $F\left(\phi,\phi_{p}\right)=\cos^{2}\left((\phi-\phi_{p})/4\right)$.
 The figure of merit we want to optimize with feedforward control is the average fidelity over all possible wrong angles $\phi$,